Minhah-Saleem/Semi-Automated-annotation-of-vehicular-data/README.md

 # _LATTE_: Accelerating LiDAR Point Cloud Annotation via Sensor Fusion, One-Click Annotation, and Tracking

-With LATTE, we are able to accelerate LiDAR point cloud annotation by 6.2x and significantly improve label quality with 23.6% and 2.2% higher instance-level precision and recall, and 2.0% higher bounding box IoU.
+The code for the final year project on "Semi Automated annotation of vehicular data" With LATTE, we are able to accelerate LiDAR point cloud annotation by 6.2x and significantly improve label quality with 23.6% and 2.2% higher instance-level precision and recall, and 2.0% higher bounding box IoU.

 By Bernie Wang, Virginia Wu, Bichen Wu, Kurt Keutzer